 Stacy Gallagher has been involved in the fitness world for over 25 years.
 About 25 years ago she met Marty Gallagher at the gym while working as a personal trainer.
 At that time Marty was a staff writer for Weider Publications and asked for help from her in a copy editing capacity.
 Accepting his offer began the fitness education of a lifetime.
 She traveled with him to the top bodybuilding and powerlifting events and gained a vast array of training knowledge that she utilized in her own competitive bodybuilding goals.
 She competed in bodybuilding for about 7 years winning a Ms. Maryland title that qualified her to compete at the National level.
 This was a formative time for her when she established nutrition and training habits that are her foundation still today.

-Her unusual journey led her to in home personal training with older folks who feel intimidated by a gym environment but are highly motivated.
-The CrossCore tool gave her the ability to give clients a great progressive resistance workout utilizing Marty Gallagher's Purposeful Primitive training strategies.
+Her unusual journey has aided her education both nutritionally and in remedial exercises that she uses in conjunction with Marty Gallagher's minimalistic training approach.
+The CrossCore tool has given her the ability to give clients a great progressive resistance workout before transitioning them to training with weights.
 She uses the squat, push and pull as a functional movement screen by identifying poor posture within each compound multi-joint movement.